 Like many recently, I was on cloud nine when I heard about the heavy sentence a white supremacist couple got in Georgia.
-Kayla Norton and Jose “Joe” Torres (though I don’t know any white supremacists named Jose.
-Talk about self-hate) got a combined 19 years for pulling a gun out on a bunch of little black kids at a birthday party.
+Kayla Norton and Jose “Joe” Torres (though I don’t know any white supremacists named Jose) got a combined 19 years for pulling a gun out on a bunch of little black kids at a birthday party.

 So you mean, two whites got sentenced to 20 years in prison in the South, by a white judge when there wasn’t even a murder involved?
 At a time when hate crimes are surging across the country, and protection laws are being rolled back for transgender students, this verdict sends a very strong message of intolerance for intolerance.